A hair that is leafy, shiny, and full-bodied is the dream in all the cultures of the world.

-In those cases with very advanced alopecia, it may be necessary to practice the implant in several sessions (from 2 to 3).
+In those cases with advanced alopecia, it may be necessary to practice the implant in several sessions (from 2 to 3).

 Sedation will only be performed if the patient is nervous or prefers to be sedated.

-Post operative care of the hair implant
+Postoperative care of the hair implant

 The growth of implanted hair follows the normal growth cycle.

-Efficiency of the capillary implant
+The efficiency of the capillary implant